Alphonse Island Fishing, Seychelles

-Alphonse is undeniably one of the best saltwater fly fishing destinations in the world
+Alphonse Island is undeniably one of the best saltwater fly fishing destinations in the world

-Alphonse Island in the Seychelles boast incredible saltwater fly fishing for bonefish, trevally, milkfish and trigger fish in the Indian Ocean from the shores of the St. Francois Lagoon.
+Alphonse Island in the Seychelles offers incredible saltwater fly fishing for bonefish, trevally species, milkfish and triggerfish from the flats of St Francois Lagoon.

 The finest bonefishing on the planet

 Breakfast is available from 0600 with fishermen meeting at the fishing office at 0700 each morning.
-Once everyone is assembled, you will be ferried out to the mother ship for the 40 minute trip to St Francois.
-When you arrive in the St Francois lagoon you will be transferred to your skiff with your fishing partner by your guide and set off for your day on the water.
-Lunch is taken either on the mother ship or on the individual skiffs and you will transfer back to Alphonse at approximately 1630.
-Guiding takes place on a rotational basis.
-Your rods will remain on board the mother ship for the duration of the week and fresh water will be provided to rinse your tackle at the end of each fishing day.
+Once everyone is assembled, you will be ferried out to the mothership for the 40 minute trip to St Francois.
+Guides rotate every day.
+When you arrive in the St Francois lagoon you will be transferred to your skiff with your fishing partner and your guide and set off for your day on the water.
+Lunch is taken either on the mothership or on the individual skiffs and you will transfer back to Alphonse at approximately 1630.
+Your rods will remain on board the mothership for the duration of the week and fresh water is provided to rinse your tackle at the end of each fishing day.

 Combined with the fabulous fishing, the accommodation at Alphonse Island is amongst some of the most comfortable of any fishing operation in the world.
-Guests stay in the iconic A-frame chalets (Beach Bungalows), all with air conditioning, en-suite bathrooms and private outdoor shower.
-The bar provides the ideal venue to relax in the evening breeze after a hard day on the flats.
+Guests stay in either the iconic A-frame Beach Bungalows or the Beach Suties.

 “Time and time again, I have returned to Alphonse; it is undoubtedly one of my favourite destinations.”
 M.T. – UK

-“Alphonse has remained at the top of my list for saltwater fishing for a decade, and every time I go I fall in love with another species.
+“Alphonse has remained at the top of my list for saltwater fishing for a decade.
+Every time I go I fall in love with another species.
 It took me a couple of years to get trigger fish out of my system, and I am now a Milkfish fiend.
 The accommodation is second to none.”
 V.R. – UK